 Or…I should say: you can ask for it, but you won’t get it!

-In Italy, restaurants will always serve bottled water, and if you ask for tap water you will get an awful look.
+In Italy, restaurants will always serve bottled water; if you ask for tap water, you will get an awful look.
 Most places simply won’t give it to you and will just charge you for bottled water.

-If you want cheap but good wine, always ask for “vino della casa”.
-It normally comes in half a liter or liter jugs and it’s local.
+If you want cheap but good wine, always ask for “vino della casa.”
+It usually comes in half a-liter or liter jugs, and it’s local.

 6. But get free water around the cities

-In the big cities like Rome, Florence, and Venice, you will always find water fountains around the main squares.
-Bring empty reusable bottles with you and fill them up with fresh drinking water.
+You will always find water fountains around the main squares in big cities like Rome, Florence, and Venice.
+Bring empty reusable bottles and fill them with fresh drinking water.

 7. Never put Parmesan cheese on fish